-The Intake Assessment (Usually a 1 hour session)
+1. The Intake Assessment (Usually a 1 hour session)

-The first visit with a clinical psychologist at Visions by Promises usually entails a detailed assessment of the extent of the gambling problem, contributing factors of the addiction, contextual history and any other relevant personal background.
+The first visit with a clinical psychologist at Visions by Promises usually entails a detailed assessment of the extent of the gambling problem, contributing factors of the addiction, contextual history, and any other relevant personal background.

-Based on these, the clinician will develop a treatment plan that centers on finding the most effective approach based on the underlying drivers and reasons for gambling behaviour.
+Based on these, the clinician will develop a treatment plan that centres on finding the most effective approach based on the underlying drivers and reasons for gambling behaviour.
 The clinician will also work with the individual to address these issues and develop coping and behavioural strategies for different situations and triggers.

 Where appropriate, medication may be prescribed to help manage impulsive or compulsive gambling behaviour.
 Underlying issues for the addiction will also need to be addressed, and where appropriate, family members or loved ones may be involved with the client’s consent.
 This enables better mutual understanding and a more supportive environment.
 Part of the treatment plan will also involve helping the individual develop life skills and strategies to manage relapses or slips so that the long-term recovery pathway remains intact.

-FAQs About Gambling Addiction Treatment and Rehabilitation (Rehab) in Singapore
+Frequently Asked Questions About Gambling Addiction Treatment and Rehabilitation (Rehab) in Singapore

 Similar to alcohol and substance abuse, gambling exerts a similar effect on your brain.
 When you gamble, the brain releases a neurotransmitter called dopamine that causes you to experience feelings of euphoria.
 This rewarding experience encourages you to continue to gamble to experience that same feeling of pleasure again, creating favourable conditions that promote gambling addiction.
 Moreover, as your body continues to trigger this neurological response even when you lose a gamble, it serves as an additional barrier to deter you from quitting gambling.
 External interventions and treatments are often required to help individuals to recover from a gambling addiction effectively.